-Whether you’re thinking of putting those extra zucchinis to use or just thinking of switching to something a bit healthier, this easy zucchini loaf recipe is the answer.
+Whether you’re thinking of putting those extra zucchinis to use or just thinking of switching to something a bit healthier, this easy dessert loaf recipe is the answer.

-Zucchini is low in calories, high in protein and fiber.
+Zucchini is low in calories, high in vitamins and fiber.
 Our green friend also possesses good amounts of calcium, iron, and potassium!

 Apart from being an excellent source of many nutrients and antioxidants, zucchini is also the perfect food choice if you’re trying to create a healthier version of a meal.

 Well, because it has a very mild flavor, which can be easily hidden by pairing it with something stronger to hide the flavor.